 Niger

 For more than 50 years, Niger's mining companies SOMAÏR and COMINAK have been developing value from the country's uranium potential by mining déposits located in the northwest of the country in the desert region of the Aïr.
 Since the 1970s, industrial activity generated by site operations has been a major asset for regional and national economic and societal development.
 Following the depletion of its resources, the COMINAK underground mine will cease production on March 31, 2021.
 However, the site's redevelopment and environmental monitoring work will continue for at least 20 years.
-A third site, Imouraren, will be begin operations as soon as market conditions permit.
+A third site, Imouraren, is currently under study for its operation.

 Creating the conditions and carrying out actions for the continuity of uranium mining operations in northern Niger is the cornerstone of Orano’s mutually beneficial relationship with Niger.